Soufi Rusli

 Muhammad Soufi bin Rusli is an international Malaysian lawn bowler.

 Bowls career

+World Championships

+Rusli was selected by the Malaysian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
+He participated in the men's triples and the men's fours events.
+The Malaysian team ranked seventh in the world at the start of the tournament, were given the target of reaching the semi finals.
+In the triples, his team reached the quarter final before losing to Ireland.

 Commonwealth Games

-Rusli represented Malaysia in the singles and triples at the 2018 Commonwealth Games; he reached the quarter finals of the singles.
+Rusli represented Malaysia in the singles and triples at the 2018 Commonwealth Games; he reached the quarter-finals of the singles.
 In 2022, he competed in the men's triples and the men's fours at the 2022 Commonwealth Games.

 World Cup Singles

 He won the silver medal at the 2017 World Cup Singles losing to Jeremy Henry in the final.